 Guidelines for prose (written content)

-This document provides guidance for writing style in the Velociraptor documentation.
-It specifies some informal standards and advice with the goal of ensuring as much consistency as possible in our prose content.
+This document provides guidance for the writing style in the Velociraptor documentation.
+It specifies some informal standards and advice with the goal of ensuring as much consistency as possible in our prose content irrespective of author.

 The guidance in this document is intended to: